EBiSC/ebisc_deployment/docs/faq.md

 It is acceptable for the ssh daemon to have a small number of safe fails given this level of attempted connections.

 You could clear them like this: ``sudo systemctl reset-failed``

+#### IMS ansible-playbook fails to authenticate your ssh key for the IMS git repository and perform a git pull

+This can be caused by a number of problems.

+On a Mac one issue might be that your ssh key is not loaded automatically so cannot be forwarded.

+Edit ~/.ssh/config to contain:
+Host *
+    UseKeychain yes

+Then add your private ssh key to your keychain: /usr/bin/ssh-add -K /path/to/private_key

+Other issues can be explored at https://developer.github.com/guides/using-ssh-agent-forwarding/